 For an English Language Arts class working on word family:

-- Substitution: Teacher posts the question, “What are the synonyms for ‘happy,’ on AnswerGarden and sends the link to students.
-Students click on the link to add their inputs.
+- Substitution: Teacher posts the question, “What are the synonyms for ‘happy,’ on AnswerGarden rather than asking students to respond verbally.

 - Augmentation: Over the course of two weeks, students keep finding and adding synonyms for happy while reading books of their choices.